 After learning about and beginning to understand dyslexia, we knew to get our daughter screened for it as soon as we realized she was exhibiting many of the telltale signs for it.
 One major insight was that dyslexia often runs in families.
 Our daughter was diagnosed with it much earlier, and we had already started getting her the help she needed in the first grade.
 By starting her intervention early, she has been able to progress much more quickly than our son, who was finally receiving the appropriate intervention nearing the end of 4th grade.
 So many lost years where he should have been just another eager little learner but instead went to school to feel far less successful than those around him.

 Slowly but surely, I am watching him grow his confidence back and feel better about himself.
 I know this is by no means the end; however, this has been our journey thus far — what a ride it has been.
+Our dyslexic journey is not over, but we’ve come a long way.

 Signs of Dyslexia in Preschool